jeffryhartanto/addressbook-level4/docs/UserGuide.md

 Set path format: **`setpath`**`FILENAME`<br>

-> The FILENAME in the command format refers to the path that you wants to save your file to.<br>
+> The FILENAME in the command format refers to the path that you want to save your file to.<br>

 Examples:<br>
 * **`setpath`**`taskData`<br>